 In one hour to two, our dentist will fix the titanium post into the jawbone.

 The bridge or connector is placed on the same day as the implant if you didn’t get a bone graft.

 Once the osseointegration (fusing of the bone to the implant) the dentist will give you a temporary crown first to aid in healing.
 Once the implant is healed, the permanent crown will be fixed.

 Although dental implants have a 95% success rate, complications may arise that cause them to fail.

 During the implant procedure, you will not have pain, but as the anesthesia begins to wear off, you may begin to feel slight discomfort.
 The pain can last for ten days, but you can minimize the severity with home remedies such as medication, ice, compression, rest, changing diet, and saltwater.

 Dental implants offer long term solutions for your missing teeth.
 At John S. Ledakis DDS, PA dental clinic we offer a variety of dental implants from All-on-4 to conventional dental implants.
-So if you are looking for dental implants in Palm Beach, FL, contact our dental clinic for a dental assessment to determine if dental implants are suitable for you.
+So if you are looking for dental implants West Palm Beach, FL, contact our dental clinic for a dental assessment to determine if dental implants are suitable for you.